davidv202/microservices-fastapi-app/README.md

 - Runs Trivy security scanner to identify vulnerabilities in OS packages and libraries
 - Scans for CRITICAL severity issues that could compromise security
 - Fails the pipeline if critical vulnerabilities are detected, preventing unsafe code from progressing

+Sensitive data from .env files, such as database passwords and other credentials, will be stored in AWS Secrets Manager and retrieved at build-time during the CD process.